 In addition to Public Agenda, which he chairs and co-founded with Cyrus Vance in 1975, Daniel Yankelovich is founder and chairman of two other organizations: Viewpoint Learning, which specializes in dialogue-based learning, and DYG, Inc., a business research firm specializing in tracking social trends.

-He is the author, editor or co-author of twelve books, the most recent being Toward Wiser Public Judgment (Vanderbilt University Press, 2011).
+He is the author, editor or co-author of thirteen books, the most recent being Wicked Problems, Workable Solutions.
+Others include Toward Wiser Public Judgment (Vanderbilt University Press, 2011).
 Others include Profit with Honor: The New Stage of Market Capitalism; The Magic of Dialogue; New Rules; Coming to Public Judgment, and Ego and Instinct (with William Barrett).

 His institutional affiliations have included: Chairman, Educational Testing Service (ETS); Founding President, the Society for the Advancement of Socio-Economics; Founder, The New York Times/Yankelovich Poll; Trustee, Brown University; Trustee, The Kettering Foundation; Fellow, the American Academy of Arts and Sciences; Member, Council on Foreign Relations, and Director of a number of corporate boards, including CBS; USWEST; the Meredith Corporation; Loral Space and Communications; Diversified Energies and ARKLA.